Embracing Joy: Don't Let Fear Steal Your Happiness

 3. Don’t squander joy.

 That last point is the most essential.
-Don't squander joy.
+Don’t squander joy.
 Joy is one of the most sought-after emotions.
 Why spend time dampening or lessening this incredible emotion?
-By leaning into the vulnerability of these moments, you can learn to fully embrace joy.
+By leaning into the vulnerability of these moments, you can learn to embrace joy fully.

 Does foreboding joy prevent you from enjoying ordinary moments?
 Does it keep you from showing up how you want at work or home?
 How would your life change if you could learn to embrace joy?